seharsalman26/QualtBot/README.md

 Wait 1-2 minutes for the app to build.
 Once it loads, look at the URL bar in your browser.
 Copy your new app's URL (it will look something like https://your-custom-name.streamlit.app).
 Keep this handy for Phase 2!

-## Phase 2: Prepare Your Qualtrics Survey Flow
-Before we add the code, we must give Qualtrics a place to save the exported chat data.

-Open your Qualtrics project and click on Survey Flow (the flowchart icon on the left).

-Click Add a New Element Here at the very top of your flow, and select Embedded Data.

-Name the field exactly: `chat_history`

-Leave the value blank ("Value will be set from Panel or URL").

-Crucial: Ensure this Embedded Data block sits above the block where your chatbot will appear.

-## Phase 3: Add the Qualtrics Integration Code
+## Phase 2: Add the Qualtrics Integration Code
-Now we will embed the chatbot into a specific survey question.
-The easiest way to do this, is to use the provided template: `chatbotTemplate.q
+The easiest way to setup your qualtrics integration is to use and the edit the provided template: `QualtBot_template.qsf'.
+If you prefer to set it up manually, you can follow the below steps.

 ### Step 1: Add Custom CSS (Styling)

-This ensures the chatbot fits nicely on desktop and mobile screens and hides any unwanted borders.
+To ensure the chatbot fits nicely on desktop and mobile screens and hides any unwanted borders, we must setup the style.

 Go to the Look and Feel menu (the paint roller icon).